cicero78M/Cicero_V2/docs/satbinmas_official_accounts.md

 1. All operations ensure the client exists before continuing.
 2. `listSatbinmasOfficialAccounts` simply proxies to the model after the check.
-3. `saveSatbinmasOfficialAccount` validates that `platform` and `username` are present, trims their values, normalizes the platform to lowercase, and applies `parseOptionalBoolean` so operators can send booleans, `0/1`, or strings like `yes/no`.
-When `is_active` is omitted, the previous value (if any) is preserved; otherwise it defaults to `true` for new rows.
+3. `saveSatbinmasOfficialAccount` validates that `platform` and `username` are present, trims their values, normalizes the platform to lowercase, and keeps optional `display_name` and `profile_url` trimmed when provided.
+It applies `parseOptionalBoolean` to both `is_active` (defaulting to `true` when new) and `is_verified` (defaulting to `false` when new) so operators can send booleans, `0/1`, or strings like `yes/no`.
+When either boolean is omitted, the previous value (if any) is preserved.
 The method returns both the stored row and a `created` flag so callers know whether a new record was inserted or updated.
-4. `deleteSatbinmasOfficialAccount` checks the `satbinmas_account_id` belongs to the same client before removing it, ensuring operators cannot delete handles from other clients.【F:src/service/satbinmasOfficialAccountService.js†L1-L105】
+4. `deleteSatbinmasOfficialAccount` checks the `satbinmas_account_id` belongs to the same client before removing it, ensuring operators cannot delete handles from other clients.【F:src/service/satbinmasOfficialAccountService.js†L1-L120】

 ## Controller & Routing
 Three authenticated endpoints are exposed under the client routes namespace: